JvanKatwijk/qt-dab/README.md

 :information_source: Note that your choice **SHOULD** be `CONFIG += tiiLib` should be, rather than `CONFIG += preCompiled' (see step 4), 'CONFIG+=preCompiled' will **NOT** work since the required sources are **NOT** open source and not included in the source tree.

-:information_source: Uncomment the line *DEFINES += __THREADED_BACKEND* if you intend to have more than one backend running simultaneously.
+:information_source: Uncomment the line `DEFINES += __THREADED_BACKEND' if you intend to have more than one backend running simultaneously.
 E.g. activating the automatic search for an EPG service starts a separate service if such a service is found.
+With this setting each backend will run in its own thread.

 Step 3
 -----------------------------------------------------------------